-For the assessment on clinical efficacy of fenugreek seed preparations in hypoglycemic treatment, the EMA document 'Guideline on clinical investigation of medicinal products in the treatment or prevention of diabetes mellitus' (CPMP/EWP/1080/00) is considered appropriate to use.
+For the assessment on clinical efficacy of fenugreek seed preparations in hypoglycaemic treatment, the EMA document 'Guideline on clinical investigation of medicinal products in the treatment or prevention of diabetes mellitus' (CPMP/EWP/1080/00) is considered appropriate to use.

-Several clinical studies were performed in order to evaluate the safety and efficacy of fenugreek in the reduction of hyperlipidaemia and hyperglycemia.
+Several clinical studies were performed in order to evaluate the safety and efficacy of fenugreek in the reduction of hyperlipidaemia and hyperglycaemia.
 The quality of these studies, however, did not always correspond to the current scientific and regulatory requirements.
 Therefore, their results, as well as those of some older studies, are only briefly discussed in this AR.

-In the study by Rafraf et al. (2014), the influence of powdered fenugreek seeds on glucose metabolism and adiponectin levels in Type 2 Diabetic Patients (n=88, men and women) was assessed through a triple-blind randomized controlled trial.
-Test group (n=44) received powdered whole fenugreek seeds (10 g/day) while placebo group (n=44) received 5 g/d of wheat starch for 8 weeks.
+In the study by Rafraf et al. (2014), the influence of powdered fenugreek seeds on glucose metabolism and adiponectin levels in type 2 diabetic patients (n=88, men and women) was assessed through a triple-blind randomised controlled trial.
+Test group (n=44) received powdered whole fenugreek seeds (10 g per day) while placebo group (n=44) received 5 g per day of wheat starch for 8 weeks.
 The authors report that fenugreek seeds improved glucose metabolism, serum lipid profile and adiponectin levels.

-Robert et al. (2016) conducted a randomized, controlled crossover trial to assess the effects of foodstuff products containing 10% fenugreek seed powder on postprandial blood glucose.
-10 healthy individuals aged between 21 and 48 years (5 men + 5 woman) without histories of cardiac disease, diabetes mellitus, thyroid problems, wheat allergy, smokers, alcohol or drugs, received 50 g glucose and buns and flatbreads prepared with (10%) or without fenugreek seed powder.
-The authors concluded that glycaemic response and the glycemic index value after consuming food added with fenugreek were reduced in healthy individuals.
+Robert et al. (2016) conducted a randomised, controlled crossover trial to assess the effects of foodstuff products containing 10% fenugreek seed powder on postprandial blood glucose.
+Ten healthy individuals aged between 21 and 48 years (5 men and 5 women) without histories of cardiac disease, diabetes mellitus, thyroid problems, wheat allergy, smokers, alcohol or drugs, received 50 g glucose and buns and flatbreads prepared with (10%) or without fenugreek seed powder.
+The authors concluded that glycaemic response and the glycaemic index value after consuming food added with fenugreek were reduced in healthy individuals.

-Also a 3-years randomized, controlled, parallel study for the evaluation of the efficacy of a "debitterized, defatted and deodorized fenugreek fiber with vitamins, minerals and amino acids" on the reduction of the incidence rate of type 2 diabetes on pre-diabetic individuals was published (Gaddam et al., 2015).
-140 men and women aged 30-70 years with criteria of prediabetes (test, n = 66; control, n = 74) were monitored at baseline and every 3 months for 3 years.
-Test group received fenugreek powder, 5 g twice a day before meals.
-The authors report that fasting plasma glucose, postprandial plasma glucose and low density lipoprotein cholesterol were reduced statistically significant whereas serum insulin increased.
+Also, a 3-years randomised, controlled, parallel study for the evaluation of the efficacy of a "debitterised, defatted and deodorised fenugreek fibre with vitamins, minerals and amino acids" on the reduction of the incidence rate of type 2 diabetes on pre-diabetic individuals was published (Gaddam et al., 2015).
+One hundred forty men and women aged 30-70 years with criteria of prediabetes (test, n=66; control, n=74) were monitored at baseline and every 3 months for 3 years.
+Test group received fenugreek powder, 5 g twice daily before meals.
+The authors report that fasting plasma glucose, postprandial plasma glucose and LDL cholesterol were reduced statistically significant whereas serum insulin increased.
 Cumulative incidence rate of diabetes was reduced.

-The study by Yousefi (2017) showed the results of a randomized, double-blind, placebo-controlled clinical trial on the effects of Fenugreek seeds supplementation on serum biochemical parameters of patients with borderline hyperlipidemia.
+The study by Yousefi (2017) showed the results of a randomised, double-blind, placebo-controlled clinical trial on the effects of fenugreek seeds supplementation on serum biochemical parameters of patients with borderline hyperlipidaemia.
 Patients (n=56) received 8 g fenugreek seeds powder or placebo daily for 8 weeks.
-The authors reported that triglycerides, total cholesterol, low-density lipoproteins and fasting blood glucose decreased statistically significant versus baseline, although the differences between the treated group and the control group before and after the study in HDL, LDL/HDL, TC/HDL and BMI were not significant
+The authors reported that triglycerides, total cholesterol, low-density lipoproteins and fasting blood glucose decreased statistically significant versus baseline, although the differences between the treated group and the control group before and after the study in HDL, LDL/HDL, TC/HDL and BMI were not significant.

-Three interesting reviews on the clinical studies with fenugreek, mainly focused on its effect on glycemic and lipidic levels have been published.
+Three reviews on the clinical studies with fenugreek, mainly focused on its effect on glycaemic and lipidic levels have been published.
 In the review by Demmers et al., 2017, a systematic review assessing scientific data on the efficacy and safety of medicinal food plants for the treatment of impaired glucose tolerance was done.
 Controlled trials (RCTs) with a minimum follow-up period of 6 weeks were included.
-Only one study on fenugreek was included in the review (i.e. Gaddam et a., 2015).
+Only one study on fenugreek was included in the review (i.e. Gaddam et al., 2015).
 The authors of the review state that the risk of bias in the study was high and should be interpreted with caution.